AAA1459/SkinModHelper/docs/guide/README.md

 * Make sure your configuration file is named correctly and in the right place
 * Check your log to see your skin report anything when trying to register

-If your sprites/portraits are not appearing in-game:
+**If your sprites/portraits are not appearing in-game:**
 * Make sure your XML is valid.
 You can compare to the vanilla files or use an [online syntax checker](https://www.xmlvalidation.com/)
 * Make sure the "path" fields to your sprites/portraits are correct and the files are in the right place
 * Make sure the "start" field references an animation you have reskinned.

-If you get missing textures or unexpected vanilla textures:
+**If you get missing textures or unexpected vanilla textures:**
 * Check your log to see what textures are missing -- these messages can point you in the right direction
 * Make sure the number of images matches the number of animation "frames"

-If skins is always works or not, not affected by options:
+**If skins is always works or not, not affected by options:**
 * Check if the sprite path is consistent with vanilla or maps, please avoid it.
 * Check smh's "Precisely skin choose" menu, check if there is the IDs setted always or never enabled when it related to your skin.

-If some textures are misaligned, even xml-undefined:
+**If some textures are misaligned, even xml-undefined:**
-1. In the same folder as that texture, create a .meta.yaml file with the name of that texture
+1. In the same folder as that texture, create a `.meta.yaml` file with the name of that texture
-   * If the texture is "madeline.png", So create "madeline.meta.yaml" flie
+   * If the texture is `madeline.png`, So create `madeline.meta.yaml` flie
 2. Write that texture information to the .meta.yaml file you create
 ```
 X: [X offset value of texture in game]